unisonweb/unison/unison-src/transcripts/branch-command.output.md

 Now, the `branch` demo:

 `branch` can create a branch from a different branch in the same project, from a different branch in a different project, or from loose code.
+It can also create an empty branch.

 ```ucm
 foo/main> branch topic1